 Implications of Poverty in the Central African Republic

-The civil war has disproportionately affected the children of the Central African Republic; more than 50 percent of the population is below the age of 14.
+The civil war has disproportionately affected the children of the Central African Republic; more than 50% of the population is below the age of 14.
 Children that manage to avoid becoming internally displaced persons or child soldiers often never enter the educational system.
-Moreover, teenage girls are more likely to be illiterate; they attend primary school at rates 21 percent lower than their male counterparts.
+Moreover, teenage girls are more likely to be illiterate; they attend primary school at rates 21% lower than their male counterparts.

 Unfortunately, the people of the CAR also have to contend with terrible health conditions.
 Currently, more than 120,000 persons live with HIV.
 Approximately 11,000 individuals require a recurring dose of antiretroviral drugs in order to prevent spreading their disease to a fetus.

 The plight of people in the CAR is largely caused by the absence of sustainable agricultural practices.
-Apart from the effects of conflict, insufficient agricultural infrastructure has produced an alarming food security crisis — more than 10 percent of children in CAR suffer from malnutrition.
+Apart from the effects of conflict, insufficient agricultural infrastructure has produced an alarming food security crisis — more than 10% of children in CAR suffer from malnutrition.

 Although the humanitarian situation presents daunting challenges, the international community continues to demonstrate its commitment through stalwart relief efforts.
 Notably, S.O.S Children’s Villages International has created two-day care facilities, medical centers and educational services that are available to the people of the CAR for free.